If you are a victim of domestic violence, help is just a phone call away.

 - Follow through with whatever action you decide to take!

-Our confidential and secure shelter provides a temporary safe place for victims of domestic violence (and their children) who are forced to flee their home for safety reasons.
+Our confidential and secure Safe House provides a temporary safe place for victims of domestic violence (and their children) who are forced to flee their home for safety reasons.
 Advocates are on-site 24 hours a day, 7 days a week to provide support, education and counseling, as well as information and referral to community resources.
 Services provided during the stay help to stabilize the victim’s immediate crisis as well as support long term goal planning.

 Call the 24-hour Hotline at 717.299.1249 for immediate help with an emergency or for more information about shelter services.